philusdevs/Hykros-Lobby/content/simulacra/fei-se.md

     <img src="https://telegra.ph/file/629b6e880789b70d754b8.png" alt="Centered Image">
 </p>

-> **2-piece:** After using any flame weapon skill or discharge skill, increase all ATK by 18% / 22% / 26% / 30% for 30 seconds.
+> **2-piece:** After using any flame weapon skill or discharge skill, increase all ATK by 14% / 16% / 18% / 20% for 30 seconds.
 This set effect works in the off-hand slot, only the set with the highest star rating will take effect.

-> **4-piece:** When equipped with at least 1 flame weapon, increase all elemental damage by 28% / 32% / 36% / 40%.
-When generating a Colorful Illusion, increase final damage by an additional 20% for 25 seconds.
+> **4-piece:** When equipped with at least 1 flame weapon, increase all elemental damage by 14% / 17% / 20% / 23%.
+After creating Fei Se's Phantasia increase final damage by an additional 9% for 25 seconds.
 This set effect works in the off-hand slot, only the set with the highest star rating will take effect.
 </br>